Kuura Essentials - Essential Oil Safety

 • Do not apply undiluted essential oils on your skin.
 It's that simple!

 • Do not ingest essential oils unless advised to do so by a practitioner who is qualified to do it correctly!

 INHALATION AND DIFFUSION

 It is not advisable to directly and intensively inhale these oils for longer than 15-20 minutes.

 If you are diffusing essential oils, it makes more sense to do this intermittently than constantly.
 Ideally, diffuse essential oils for 30-60 minutes on, then 30-60 minutes off.
 This is not only safer, but it’s also more effective as both our bodies and our nervous system get habituated after this.
+With continuous diffusion, while benefits do not increase, there is evidence that the body becomes stressed in various ways.
 Whenever you are using or diffusing essential oils, some air exchange (fresh air) is advisable.

 It is not a good idea to ingest essential oils.
-Because they do not dissolve in water, it is harder for your body to assimilate the essential oil into its system because it’s not evenly dispersed.
+Because they do not dissolve in water, it is harder for your body to assimilate the essential oil into its system as it’s not evenly dispersed.
 This also means that you have little droplets of essential oils floating around in your stomach which can lead to irritation of the very sensitive mucus membranes of the stomach.